faustbrian/fp/docs/array-functions.md

----
-title: Array Functions
-description: Comprehensive collection of functional array manipulation functions for PHP, including mapping, filtering, reducing, and more.
----

 All functions below are in the `Cline\fp` namespace.

 In many cases below, there are multiple versions of a function.
 There are two axes on which they vary: Whether they return an array or an iterable, and whether they operate on array keys as well.